 Church and State

-But Cuba’s most prominent leaders have expressed a growing tolerance for religion.
+Cuba’s most prominent leaders have expressed a growing tolerance for religion.
 Raúl Castro has stated that he considered returning to the Catholic Church after a recent meeting with Pope Francis.
 As Fidel Castro has grown older he has spent more time with bishops from Russian Orthodox churches.

 Raúl has proved a generally less authoritarian leader than his brother, and for this reason some speculate that religious freedom will continue to grow.
 Still, the current restrictions on religion mean that spiritually-based festivals and holidays are limited, but this does not at all take away from the vibrant culture of the Cuban people.